luixaviles/litelement-website/README.md

 npm install
 ```

-Start the preview of the appÑ
+Start the preview of the app:

 ```sh
 npm run start